Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.English.txt

 	-improved script additions for SoD (all blocks added via EXTEND_TOP should end with a Continue()) -fixed reference errors in scripts
 	-typo correction

+12.0.0:	(2023-03-xx) by CamDawg and jastey
+	-EE: Breagar can't equip two-handed weapons where appropriate due to story reasons, by CamDawg
+	-EET: Breagar should span in ID if he was in party in SoD -updated crossmod with Another fine Hell mod

 ***************************************************************************************************************